andrewdavidmackenzie/pigg/RUNNING.md

 Alternatively, you can run `piglet` to interact with the hardware (on a Pi...) and on the same machine or a remote one run `piggui` for the GUI.

+- `porky` is to enable a Pi Pico W to control GPIO hardware connected to it, and connect to it over Tcp from `piggui` for the GUI.

 ## Running Piglet

-For now, while we need you to build from source:
+In the `piggui` subfolder:

+### Run Piglet in the foreground

-- Use `make run-piglet` or `make run-release-piglet`
+Use `make run-piglet` or `make run-release-piglet`

 On macOS/linux/Windows this will build for the local machine, and start `piglet` with a fake hardware backend.